auth0/java-jwt/README.md

     .verify("my.jwt.token");
 ```

+> Currently supported classes for custom Claim verification are: Boolean, Integer, Double, String, Date and Array of types String and Integer.

 ### Claim Class
 The Claim class is a wrapper for the Claim values.
 It allows you to get the Claim as different class types.
 The available helpers are: